 Scott joined The Actors Gymnasium in 2015.
 He is a physical theatre and circus artist working as a director, deviser, choreographer, and educator.
 Outside of Chicago his works have been seen in San Francisco, Los Angeles, Phoenix, and London.
 Locally he has collaborated with The Actors Gymnasium, Theater Unspeakable, Filament Theater, Mudlark Theater, Chicago Danztheatre Ensemble, American Theater Company, and Imaginez Ensemble.
 He holds a Master’s degree from Royal Holloway, University of London and a Black Belt in traditional martial arts from the ISKA.

-John joined the Actors Gymnasium in August of 2016.
+John joined the Actors Gymnasium in August of 2016 as our Office Coordinator.
 Originally from Boston, he moved to Chicago to study theatre at Northwestern, concentrating in acting and theatre management.
 After graduation, he started a freelance business providing home tech support and consulting.
 John is excited to be working in a position that combines his technical and creative interests and is thrilled to have found a home in Chicago’s circus community!

 Isaac is a multitalented theatre artist, specializing in the safe rigging of performers and objects.
 He is often seen working on projects around the Gym, or rigging for their shows and offsite special events.
 Isaac is also a rigger at Lookingglass Theatre, and won a Jeff Award in 2015 for his rigging design for Moby Dick, which was a co-production between Lookingglass and Actors Gym.
 Past Lookingglass rigging credits include Peter Pan: A Play, Cascabel, Eastland: A New Musical, Big Lake Big City, The Little Prince, and Lookingglass Alice.
 Besides making people and things fly, he is an accomplished theatre carpenter, actor, and director around Chicago.
 Some of his favorites are working with the Backroom Shakespeare Project, and each fall coordinating the Freshman Drama Workshop at Valparaiso University, where he received his B.A. in Theatre and Humanities. www.valpo.edu/christ-college/traditions/freshman-production/